cszach/t/README.md

   original Utah teapot (3488 tris) with normal material, with an FPS counter at the top-left (might not be visible due to the output being constantly overwritten); useful for testing performance.
+- [`triangle.cpp`](src/triangle.cpp): a simple triangle printed to the terminal screen.
+Demonstrates how to set up a custom 3D geometry.

 For all demos, please make sure your terminal is at least 80 cells wide and 24 cells high.
 You can go into the source code and change the `width` and `height`